 C. Enforcement of Commission Subpoenas.
-If a person subpoenaed to attend or to produce books, accounts, records, or other documents in any investigation or hearing conducted by the Commission fails to obey the command of the subpoena without reasonable cause, or if a person in attendance at any hearing or investigation refuses, without lawful cause, to be examined, to answer a legal and pertinent question, or to exhibit any book, account, record, or other document when ordered to do so by the representative of the Commission conducting such investigation or hearing, the Commission may apply to the Tribal Court for an order returnable in not less than five (5) nor more than ten (10) days directing the person to show cause why he should not comply with such subpoena.
-For purposes of this Gaming Ordinance, no person shall be excused from testifying or producing any books, accounts, records, or other documents in any investigation or hearing on the ground that such testimony or documentary evidence may tend to incriminate him or her, if the Commission or the Tribal Court agree in writing that such person shall not be prosecuted, punished, or subjected to any penalty or forfeiture resulting from such testimony or production, provided that no person shall be exempt from prosecution or punishment for any act of perjury committed by him under a grant of immunity under this Subsection.
+If a person subpoenaed to attend or to produce books, account, records, or other documents in any investigation or hearing conducted by the Commission fails to obey the command of the subpoena without reasonable cause, or if a person in attendance at any hearing or investigation refuses, without lawful cause, to be examined, to answer a legal and pertinent question, or to exhibit any book, account, record, or other document when ordered to do so by the representative of the commission conducting such investigation or hearing, the Commission may apply to the tribal court for an order returnable in not less than five (5) nor more than ten (10) days directing the person to show cause why he should not comply with such subpoena.
+For the purposes of this Gaming Ordinance, no person shall be excused from testifying or producing any books, accounts, records, or other documentary evidence may tend to incriminate him or her, if the Commission or the Tribal Court agree in writing that such person shall not be prosecuted, punished, or subjected to any penalty or forfeiture resulting from such testimony or production, provided that no person shall be exempt from prosecution or punishment for any act of perjury committed by him under a grant of immunity under this Subsection.